 Every city has challenges, and no city is perfect.
 Many factors are considered before one can declare a city good or bad.
 But currently, Vancouver ranks high in many relevant aspects.

 Vancouver is known for a variety of tantalizing cuisines.
-While fairly diverse in food, the city is popular for its seafood dishes such as oysters, salmon and sushi.
-This spectacular city also boasts a wealth of restaurants and views you can enjoy while dining at some of the finest upmarket restaurants.
+While fairly diverse in food, the city is famous for its seafood dishes, such as oysters, salmon, and sushi.
+This spectacular city also boasts many restaurants and views you can enjoy while dining at some of the finest upmarket restaurants.

-Whether you're an outdoor enthusiast or foodie, Vancouver has an abundance of upmarket restaurants and scenic routes such as, just to name a few, Stanley Park, the Vancouver Seawall, Grouse Mountain, Capilano Suspension Bridge, Vancouver Lookout and Chinatown.
+Whether you're an outdoor enthusiast or foodie, Vancouver has an abundance of upmarket restaurants and scenic routes such as to name a few, Stanley Park, the Vancouver Seawall, Grouse Mountain, Capilano Suspension Bridge, Vancouver Lookout, and Chinatown.